-In theory, these popups exist to give users control over how the website uses their data, but in practice they are overly complicated, poorly implemented, and fundamentally flawed.
+In theory, these popups exist to give users control over how the website uses their data, but in practice they are often overly complicated, poorly implemented, and flawed.
 Cookie tracking should be managed at the browser level, not the website level.

 How Browser Fingerprinting Works